Bad-Gandalf/milestone-5-rick-will-fix-it/README.md

 - Stats: test\_apps.py, test\_models.py and test\_views.py

-As for manual testing I followed through the user stories testing form validation at each point.One particular test I could not automate was the password reset.
+As for manual testing I followed through the user stories testing form validation at each point.
+One particular test I did not automate was the password reset.

 1. Forgot Password/Password Reset:
     1. Go to "Login" page